zacharytamas/atom-django/README.md

 $ apm install atom-django
 ```

-Or Settings ➔ Packages ➔ Search for `django`
+Or Settings ➔ Install ➔ Search for `atom-django`

 ## Features